edmondwong6279/ew.website/README.md

 ## Setting up the project

-1. Clone the CMS repository and follow the instructions there to set it up
+1. Clone the CMS repository and follow the instructions there to set it up.
+Ensure the CMS server is running.

 2. After starting the strapi server, get an API token with read permissions.
 Put this in a `.env.local` file (along with the public strapi url).
 See `.env.example` for an example.